Nathan Lane: 1994–2009: Breakthrough and acclaim

+In 2001, he starred as Max Bialystock in the blockbuster musical version of Mel Brooks's The Producers.
+He acted alongside Matthew Broderick.
+Chris Jones of Variety wrote "Lane's greatest contribution, though, is this performer's innate sense of pace.
+He's constantly propelling the show forward and giving all this nonsense a necessary sense of urgency."
+Ben Brantley of The New York Times praised Lane's performance describing it as his "most delicious performance".
+He complimented Lane's and Broderick's chemistry adding "Mr. Lane and Mr. Broderick, have the most dynamic stage chemistry since Natasha Richardson met Liam Neeson in Anna Christie.
+The role earned him his second Tony Award for Best Actor in a Musical as well as Drama Desk and Outer Critics Circle Awards.

-In 2001, he starred as Max Bialystock in the blockbuster musical version of Mel Brooks's The Producers, a role that earned him his second Tony as well as Drama Desk and Outer Critics Circle Awards.
-The following year he would go on to reprise his role as Snowbell in Stuart Little 2.
-He then appeared as Vincent Crummles in a film adaptation of Nicholas Nickleby, for which the cast received the Ensemble Acting award from the National Board of Review.
-In 2004, he replaced Richard Dreyfuss in The Producers in the West End.
+The next year he reprised his role as Snowbell in Stuart Little 2 (2002).
+He then appeared as Vincent Crummles in a film adaptation of Nicholas Nickleby (2002) and the cast received the Ensemble Acting award from the National Board of Review.
+In 2003 he starred Off-Broadway in Trumbo: Red, White, and Blacklisted.
+In 2004, Lane revised the libretto and portrayed Dionysus in the revival of Stephen Sondheim's musical The Frogs which opened at the Vivian Beaumont Theater at Lincoln Center on Broadway.
+That same year he replaced Richard Dreyfuss in The Producers in the West End.
 Dreyfuss was let go just a week before the show's first preview at London's Theatre Royal Drury Lane.
 Lane went on to win the Olivier Award as Best Actor in a Musical.
-His performance in the film version, opposite Broadway co-star, Matthew Broderick as Leo Bloom, earned him his second Golden Globe nomination for Best Performance by an Actor in a Motion Picture, Musical or Comedy.
-In 2003 he starred Off-Broadway in Trumbo: Red, White, and Blacklisted.
+His performance in the film version, opposite Broadway co-star Matthew Broderick as Leo Bloom, earned him his second nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.

 In 2005, Lane rejoined Broderick for a successful limited run of The Odd Couple.
-In 2006, he took on a primarily dramatic role in a revival of Simon Gray's Butley, having played the role to great success at The Huntington Theater in Boston in 2003.
+In 2006, he took on a primarily dramatic role in a revival of Simon Gray's Butley, having played the role to great success at The Huntington Theater Company in Boston in 2003.
 He and Broderick received adjacent stars on the Hollywood Walk of Fame in a joint ceremony on January 9, 2006, and were immortalized in wax as Max and Leo at Madame Tussauds Museum in New York City on January 16, 2009.
 In 2008, he played the President of the United States in the David Mamet political satire, November, directed by Joe Mantello.
 This was followed by the critically acclaimed 2009 revival of Waiting for Godot (Outer Critics Circle nomination) in which he played Estragon opposite Bill Irwin's Vladimir.
 He was a 2008 American Theatre Hall of Fame inductee.
+In the 2000s Lane also made guest appearances on Sex and the City, Curb Your Enthusiasm, Absolutely Fabulous, and 30 Rock.